Emergence of economic and social disparities through competitive gift-giving: Discussion

-Exponential and power-law distributions have been observed in social systems \cite{yakovenko2009econophysics, chakrabarti2013econophysics, cho2014physicists, tao2019exponential, barabasi1999emergence, newman2003social}.
-Generally, the power laws originate from the ``rich get richer'' process, whereas exponential distributions arise from random exchange or reciprocity \cite{cho2014physicists, schnegg2006reciprocity}.
-In this study, we demonstrated the transition of distribution shapes for wealth and reputation scores through gift transactions.
-Polanyi proposed reciprocity, centralized redistribution, and market exchange as basic modes of economic activity, and stressed that economic activities are inseparable from political and social interactions \cite{polanyi1957economy}.
-Such interrelationships have been dismissed in present mainstream econophysics focusing on market exchange \cite{yakovenko2009econophysics, chakrabarti2013econophysics}.
-In our model, however, reciprocity works in the band and tribe phases because most gifts are reciprocated appropriately, whereas centralized redistribution emerges in the chiefdom and kingdom phases as a constant flow of repayment from the vast majority to rich individuals.
+Exponential and power-law distributions have been observed in many social systems \cite{yakovenko2009econophysics, chakrabarti2013econophysics, cho2014physicists, tao2019exponential, barabasi1999emergence, newman2003social}.
+Generally, the power laws originate from a ``rich get richer'' process, whereas exponential distributions arise from random exchanges or reciprocity \cite{cho2014physicists, schnegg2006reciprocity}.
+In this study, we demonstrated the transitions of the distribution shapes of wealth and reputation scores through gift interactions.
+Polanyi proposed reciprocity, centralized redistribution, and market exchange as basic modes of economic activity and stressed that economic activities are inseparable from political and social interactions \cite{polanyi1957economy}.
+Such interrelationships have been dismissed in present mainstream econophysics, which focuses on market exchanges \cite{yakovenko2009econophysics, chakrabarti2013econophysics}.
+However, in our model, reciprocity works in the band and tribe phases because most gifts are reciprocated appropriately, whereas centralized redistribution emerges in the chiefdom and kingdom phases as a constant flow of repayment from the vast majority to rich individuals.

-The dynamics of the final ``kingdom phase'' resemble the merge-and-create process, where $N$ variables are set, and two randomly chosen values are replaced by their sum and $1$ \cite{takayasu1989steady, minnhagen2004self}.
-The largest value then increases indefinitely with time, whereas the remaining variables exhibit a power-law distribution.
-As in our model, the richest exceptional outlier follows distinct dynamics, and is sometimes termed ``dragon-king'' \cite{laherrere1998stretched, sornette2012dragon}.
-In our model, such an outlier suppresses the activities of others, as with ``kings (monarchs)'' in history \cite{robinson2012nations}.
+The dynamics in the ``kingdom phase'' resemble the merge-and-create process, where $N$ variables are set and two randomly chosen values are replaced by their sum and $1$ \cite{takayasu1989steady, minnhagen2004self}.
+The largest value among the variables then increases infinitely with time, and the remaining variables exhibit a power law distribution.
+As in our model, the richest exceptional outlier follows distinct dynamics and is sometimes termed the ``dragon-king'' \cite{laherrere1998stretched, sornette2009dragon, sornette2012dragon}.
+In our model, such an outlier suppresses the activities of others, just as ``kings (monarchs)'' exclude the majority from profiting from the economy across history \cite{robinson2012nations}.

-Ethnographic reports suggest that the increase in tradable goods leads to large $r$ and $l$ \cite{mauss1923essai, strathern1971rope}.
-Social scientists have argued that increased population density and surplus production will accelerate the interaction of people, including gifts, and promote social stratification \cite{service1962primitive, bataille1949part, von2019dynamics}.
-Empirical data analysis suggests that as the frequency and scale of gifts increase, economic disparity arises first, then social disparity follows \cite{itao2022transition}.
-Here, we demonstrated such social change driven by gift transactions and proposed the interest rate $r$ and the frequency of gifts $l$ as basic explanatory variables to be measured.